 Elliot Mills got his first job as a reporter for the Rocket in 1959.
-After a few drinks, while walking home, he stumbled upon a cult which was hanging a gutted shark and performing some sort of ritual.
-He soon saw that they were summoning Shirak the Devourer.
+After a few drinks, while walking home, he stumbled upon a group of people hanging a gutted shark in a subway tunnel and performing some sort of cultish ritual.
+He realized they were summoning Shirak the Devourer.
 However, Honor Guard soon showed up.
-While they put up a good fight, however, he knew they were hopelessly outnumbered, as Shirak had turned the cult into shark-like creatures.
-However, the Old Soldier soon showed up, and they defeated by destroying the altar on which they performed their ritual.
-When he wrote this fantastic story, the editor at the time demanded that it be re-written.
-Eventually, he had stripped the article down to just the hard facts.
-Stuff which could be proven.
-While Elliot was frustrated at the time, he later realized the editor was right, for one of the most important missions of the Astro City Rocket was to be a source that readers could depend on for finding the facts.
+While they put up a good fight, he knew they were hopelessly outnumbered.
+To make matters worse, Shirak had turned the attending cultists into shark-like creatures.
+Just as things seemed all but lost, one of the most prestigious heroes from the past, the Old Soldier mysteriously materialized to aid our heroes cause.
+Together, they defeated Shirak and his minions by destroying the altar on which they performed their ritual.

 His name has been spelled as both "Elliot" and "Elliott."